 I started sewing when I was eight years old.
 Times when everything was done "offline".
 No instant communication with cell phones or internet, we were used to do things the hard way and be patient.
 Learning to sew is much easier nowadays.
 Technology helps answer almost any question and sewing tools have been tested and improved.
-I explain in this post my top 5 "helpers" when sewing.
-I only wish I had has them 30 years ago!
-I hope they help you to keep sewing, or if you are considering learning to sew, help you get started.
+I only wish I had all these tools 30 years ago!
+I hope they help you to keep sewing, or if you are considering learning to sew, motivate you get started.

 1. MAGNETIC PIN CUSHION